spacetimeengineer/mupy/README.md

 ### μ-terminal
-μ comes with it bundled a command-line-interface application known as the μ-terminal or 'muterm' which behaves much like a linux terminal except that it only accepts special strings known as 'system codes'. muterm was developed to express to users μ's most rudimetry operation ; producing manufacturing resources for a given system code.
-In an idealized world, this utility would materialize an entire system (such as a 69 SS Chevelle) right in front of you upon pressing 'enter'.
+μ comes with it bundled a command-line-interface application known as the μ-terminal or 'muterm' which behaves much like a linux terminal except that it only accepts special strings known as 'system codes'. muterm was developed to express to users μ's most rudimetry operation ; dispensing manufacturing resources for a given system code.
 To enter muterm, in the linux terminal

     :~$ ./muterm

 Obviously only certain system-codes will be valid for for input.
 A simple example can be expressed by the following operation.

 ### A simple example
 The CUBX0006 family was created for basic cubic stuctures ( there is only one CUBX0006 type : 'BLK' which stands for 'block' ) ; all 90 degree angles.
-It is one of the simplest.
-Here this code will generate a CUBX0006 rendering
+It is one of the simplest hardware families and this system code 'CUBX0006-BLK-L1000W200H15' will dispense a CUBX0006 rendering of 'Block' type with a length of 1000mm, a width of 200mm and a height of 15mm.

     μ:# CUBX0006-BLK-L1000W200H15